bitcoinz-dev-tools/bitcore-wallet-service/README.md

 Returns:
  * The note associated to the `txid` as a string.

-`/v1/fiatrates/:code`:  Get the fiat rate for the specified ISO 4217 code.
+`/v1/rates/btcz`:  Get the fiat exchat rates for BTCZ
-Optional Arguments:
- * provider: An identifier representing the source of the rates.
- * ts: The timestamp for the fiat rate (defaults to now).

 Returns:
- * The fiat exchange rate.
+ * The fiat exchange rates.

 ## POST Endpoints
 `/v1/wallets/`: Create a new Wallet